-- 1. Disconnect the power supply to the unit. - Open and fold the air inlet grill on the front side upwards. - 3.
-Clean the grill and cover with a soft, damp - 4.
+- 1. Disconnect the power supply to the unit. - Clean the grill and cover with a soft, damp cloth. - 3.
 Switch the power supply back on.

 Air filter for indoor unit

 Clean the air filter at intervals of no more than 2 weeks.
 Reduce this interval if the air is especially dirty.